simone188535/blackjack-game/README.md

 1. Fork this repo.
 It's private & read-only, so you'll need your own copy.
 2. Make your changes - remember to commit often so we can follow along with your progress.
 3. Send us your private fork.
 We'll do a code-review internally and get back to you with next steps.
+Please ensure your recruiter has access.

 **DO NOT:**